We’ve all heard the horror stories.

 Time doesn’t make a great contractor.
 Hard work does that.

-This is a great spot for us to boast a little: We have over 3000 VERIFIED reviews with an average rating of 4.94 out of 5.0
+This is a great spot for us to boast a little: We have hundreds of VERIFIED reviews

 7. The lowest bid is rarely the best bid.